-The Society for Emblem Studies is an international society which exists to foster the study of emblem books and related materials in literature and the visual arts, their origins and influence on other cultural forms, in all periods, countries and languages.
+The Society for Emblem Studies (“the Society”) is an international society which exists to foster the study of emblem books and related materials in literature and the arts, including their origins and influence on other cultural forms, in all periods, countries and languages.
 To that end:

 3. The Executive Committee

 The management of the Society is ensured by an Executive Committee consisting of the persons holding the following positions, to be elected by secret ballot at the General Business Meeting (see article 8):

 - Chair of the Society;

 - Web administrator;

 Any matter remaining unresolved following discussion by the Executive Committee shall be submitted to the President, whose decision shall be final.